Brazil's Bolsonaro blames Amazon fires on NGOs as Twitter erupts

 Bolsonaro's comments come as Brazil hosts a UN regional meeting on climate change in the northeastern city of Salvador ahead of December's summit in Chile.

+The 25th UN Conference on Climate Change (COP25) was originally planned for Brazil, but the country pulled out, citing impossible objectives.

-Speaking on the sidelines of the workshop, Environment Minister Ricardo Salles on Wednesday defended the government's efforts to prevent illegal deforestation.
+Speaking on the sidelines of the week-long workshop in Salvador, Environment Minister Ricardo Salles on Wednesday defended the government's efforts to prevent illegal deforestation.

 "All the rules on illegal deforestation have been upheld, all strategies have continued to be enforced," Salles said.